skodapetr/skodapetr.github.io/src/content/post/2023-02-01-vocabulary-hub.md

 ---
 title: "Vocabulary hub"
 description: "One of the core principles of linked data is to employ vocabularies to describe data in a machine-readable way.
   By doing so, data producers can significantly enhance data usability and interoperability.
   Findable, Interoperable, Accessible, and Reusable, or FAIR in short, vocabularies are enablers of the aforementioned.
   However, many vocabularies are not published in an easy-to-consume way.
   As a result, data publishers often resort to the design of their new proprietary vocabulary.
   While feasible, this approach decreases the value we would get from reuse and hinders data interoperability.
   The objective of this project is to tackle those issues."
 published: "2023-02-01"
-tags: ["Project idea"]
+tags: ["project-idea"]
 ---

 One of the core principles of linked data is to employ vocabularies to describe data in a machine-readable way.